Heart Disease in Pregnancy

 About Heart Disease in Pregnancy

-What is pre-existing heart disease?
+What is pre-existing heart disease in pregnancy?

 Pre-existing heart disease is a heart problem that you had before you got pregnant.
 This usually means a heart condition that you were born with (congenital).
 These can include heart problems that may have been fixed.
 It can also include heart valve issues.